samartho4/samartho4/README.md

 <p >
 hi, i'm samarth!

-i am a graduate software engineering student at the Seneca College, doing independent DL research .
+i am a graduate software engineering student at the Seneca College, doing independent DL research with interests in scaling models to do useful things.

 please reach out on email samarthx04 [at] gmail [dot] com
 </p>